fanf2/qp/notes-dns.md

 cost of copying the key (which is likely to bust the L1 cache) and because the trie traversal loop is not going to need to examine all the bytes in the key, so much of the effort would be wasted.
-This implies that it doesn't make sense to try to convert long string keys into bit index vectors.
+This implies that it doesn't make sense to eagerly convert long string keys into bit indexes.

 Key comparisons